jbpadgett/vagrantfiles/README.md

 Vagrantfile & vagrantfile.proxy
 =================================
 This is used to do Docker testing with Vagrant using 2 Vagrantfiles.
+The Vagrantfile.proxy sets up the vagrant vm host upon which containers run.
+The Vagrantfile sets up the containers.
 This method borrowed from @grahamjenson.